OliverOakley/project_two/README.md

 The Swarm Cluster consists of three VMs:
 * manager-machine - The Swarm Manager, it manages the swarm cluster.
     * It is important that the Dev/Jenkins machine and Swarm Manager machine are not the same VM, as it may result in slow run times and may create issues if I were to setup another Swarm Manager within the cluster.
 This is outlined in my Risk Assessment above.
-* worker-machine-1/2 - The Workers within the swarm, which run containers as per the instructions of the Manager.
+* worker-machine-1/2 - The Workers within the Swarm, which run containers as per the instructions of the Manager.
-    * Configuring new Workers would involve simply adding them to the Swarm.
+    * Configuring new Workers would involve simply adding them to the Swarm, once having created the VM.

 Configuration of the Swarm occurs during the 'Configuration' part of the Jenkins Pipeline.
 In particular, the Swarm is initialised by Ansible (see below).